 By 2002, Compaq’s stock was trading at about 1/4 what it had been trading for at the time of the DEC acquisition.
 HP acquired Compaq that year for $24.2 billion, a big fall from its $43 billion market capitalization at the end of 1999.

 Analysts expected big things from the Compaq-HP tie-up, but it, too, proved largely disappointing.
-Analysts point to the Compaq acquisition as the start of HP’s own struggles, which eventually lead to HP splitting itself.
+HP couldn’t solve Compaq’s problems either, and analysts point to the Compaq acquisition as the start of HP’s own struggles.
+That eventually lead to HP splitting itself.

 It likely would have gone better for both companies if HP had acquired DEC, since the services division was a big motivator for HP as well.
 HP could have bought DEC for much less than it paid for Compaq.
 Compaq likely could have survived the decade on its own, much like Dell did.
 Compaq could have gone it alone or acquired Gateway, which would have helped it to compete with Dell’s direct-order business.
-Compaq did attempt to buy Gateway for $7 billion in 1997 and was turned down.
+That thought crossed Compaq’s mind.
+In 1997, Compaq did attempt to buy Gateway for $7 billion and was turned down.
 After failing to buy high on Gateway, it’s easy to see how a buy-low on DEC looked attractive.
 But a Compaq-Gateway tie-up likely would have been better for both companies.